DinoBektesevic/LFDA/README.markdown

 See the `DetectTrails` class help string, `detecttrails` module help string or the paper linked at the top for full list of execution/detection parameters and their explanation.

-Results are outputted to a file provided by the filepath `results`.
-By default it is set to `results.txt`.
-Results file is a CSV file in which the detected parameters, if a line is found, are stored in the following order:
+Results are outputted to a file provided by the filepath `results`, defaultly set to `results.txt`.
+Results file is a CSV file in which the detected parameters.
+To find out what the parameters mean see the SDSS frame datamodel: https://data.sdss.org/datamodel/files/BOSS_PHOTOOBJ/frames/RERUN/RUN/CAMCOL/frame.html.
+Results are stored in the following format:

 ```run field camcol filter tai crpix1 crpix2 crval1 crval2 cd1_1 cd1_2 cd2_1 cd2_2 x1 x2 y1 y2```